NethServer/docs/administrator-manual/en/access2.rst

 Change the current password
 ===========================

-All users with access to the Server Manager can change their own password from the :guilabel:`Settings` menu.
+Users can change their own password using :ref:`user_settings-section`.

-Users without shell access should use the old Server Manager.
-See :ref:`access-section`.
+If :guilabel:`Shell Policy` options is not enabled, users without shell access can still use the old Server Manager to change their own password.
+See :ref:`access_legacy-section`.

 Logout
 ======